amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 ![](/images/mnasnet_obj.png)

 Using the above as reward function, the authors were able to find the **MNasNet** architecture that achieved 75.2% top-1 accuracy and 78ms latency.
+More about this approach has been explained [here](https://ai.googleblog.com/2018/08/mnasnet-towards-automating-design-of.html).

 ### Nueral Architecture Search for EfficientNets